simonmichael/hledger/doc/tldr/README.md

+2026-08:

+Our --tldr flag has been renamed to --examples.
+I think some people in need of tldr won't know the acronym.

+And I think we'll stop syncing with and using the content from the official tldr-pages repo.
+Because it adds friction and maintenance cost, and it restricts our content quite a lot (commands only, style rules..).
+Also, having these docs built in to software, which is easy to do nowadays, is just more robust and will always be preferable to having to install and update a separate tool.

+But we'll keep using tldr's basic format, and for now we keep using an external tldr executable for rendering, since it probably does a better job.

+2024:

 [tldr-pages](https://tldr.sh) provides very short, example-focussed doc pages for many command line tools, which can be viewed quickly with a `tldr` client
 (such as [tealdeer](https://github.com/tealdeer-rs/tealdeer)).